 The selection is great because attorneys and realtors have a long history of the battle over the function of nonlawyers in real property transactions, consistent with Randall Peach of Woolson Anderson Peach in Somerville, the legal professional for MengXi Liu, who submitted a bid at the property at public sale.
-Peach said he intends to enchantment Kumpf’s ruling.
+Peach said he intends to challenge Kumpf’s ruling.

 “For years, lawyers had been complaining approximately brokers getting ready those contracts and telling customers you don’t want an attorney,” Peach stated.
 “People are afraid there may be chipping away of the purchaser’s right to attorney assessment,” he said.